davmac314/dinit/README.md

 Dinit is designed to work on POSIXy operating systems such as Linux and OpenBSD.
 It is written in C++ and uses the [Dasynq](http://davmac.org/projects/dasynq/) event handling library, which was written especially to support Dinit.
+(Note that a copy of Dasynq is bundled with Dinit, so a separate copy is not required for compilation; however, the bundled copy does not include the documentation or test suite).

 Development goals include clean design, robustness, portability, and avoiding feature bloat (whilst still handling a variety of use cases).